U8NWXD/oppia-wiki/Make-a-pull-request.md

 * If you have already completed 2 pull requests and been added as a collaborator to the project, you should also add a changelog label.
 If you are a new contributor, you don't have permission to do this.
 Don't worry!
 Oppiabot will automatically ask someone to do it for you.

 * Oppiabot will check that you filled out the PR description correctly.
 If you didn't, it will leave a comment explaining what you need to do to fix it.
+More details on the kinds of comments Oppiabot leaves are coming soon.

 * GitHub will automatically assign reviewers, and Oppiabot will assign the issue's "owner" (from the changelog label) to do the first review.